Seebak-Tech/DevTools/Docker/pytools/README.md

 ### Run with Docker-compose

-You can build and run the container using:

-    docker-compose -f $WORKSPACE/pytools_***.yml up -d

-### Some others useful commands for docker-compose:

-You can manipulate your container using the docker-compose command as follows:

-    Usage:
-      docker-compose [-f <arg>...]
-[COMMAND]  [options]

-    Options:
-      -f, --file FILE             Specify an alternate compose file (default: docker-compose.yml)
-    Commands:
-      down               Stop and remove containers, networks, images, and volumes pause              Pause services
-      start              Start services
-      stop               Stop services
-      unpause            Unpause services
-      up                 Create and start containers

-Example:

- In the next example we use the command "up" + "-d" to indicate we want to dettach the container in our current session:

-    docker-compose -f $WORKSPACE/pytools_***.yml up -d

-You can also see this information and more by running docker-compose --help from the command line.

-### Alias for container pytools:

- If you prefer, you could add the following alias to the .zshrc file:
+You can build, run, up, down, start, stop, pause and unpause the container adding the following alias to the .zshrc file:

     alias pytools-ssh="ssh admin@localhost -p 22 -t tmux a"